 Often our reactions are caused or intensified by events long ago when emotional abandonment by a parent would have felt life-threatening.
 (These dynamics are explained on Conquering Shame and Codependency.)

 “We want love, but sabotage it, because we fear not having it.”

 2. Dysfunctional communication

 Dysfunctional communication is a relationship killer.
 It derives from feeling insecure about ourselves and our acceptability.
 We won’t express our needs and feelings but instead harbor hidden expectations and resentments.
 We blame and complain, manipulate, or are defensive and don’t take responsibility for our behavior and mistakes.

-Due to fear of rejection, rather than be vulnerable and openly admit our errors and hurt or ask for what we want and need (including boundaries), we withdraw or attack or expect their partner to read our mind.
+Due to fear of rejection, rather than be vulnerable and openly admit our errors and hurt or ask for what we want and need (including boundaries), we withdraw or attack or expect our partner to read our minds.
 We can’t collaborate causing further resentment, and problems go unresolved.
 Stockpiled hurts and the lack of assertiveness can diminish sexual satisfaction.

 Whether or not warranted, jealousy stems from fear of abandonment and feeling not enough―shame.
 Jealous accusations and suspicion hurt an innocent partner, ruining a relationship.

 Trust is essential to fulfilling relationships.
 It takes time to build but is easily destroyed.
 Partners sabotage love when they don’t consider the damage of deception.
 They hide information they fear will lead to judgment and abandonment.
 Once trust is damaged, it is difficult to rebuild.